 A short-term miracle can often lead to long-term pain

-- 1 bad week in a 4 week program makes a big impact.
+One bad week in a 4 week program makes a big impact.
 25% of your success has been compromised.

 You (and your body) do not have time to learn and adapt to changes.

-Drastically cutting calories and massively over training are the 2 biggest factors at play when looking at a miracle cure/short-term fix.
+Drastically cutting calories and over training are 2 of the biggest factors at play when looking at a health and fitness miracle cure/short-term fix.

-A huge commitment to exercise in the short term will lead to weight loss because you are simply burning a lot more energy than you are consuming, but when that exercise drops off, so will the results.
+A huge commitment to exercise in the short term will lead to weight loss.
+You are simply burning a lot more energy than you are consuming, but when that exercise drops off, so will the results.

 How can you expect long term success when you are not putting in long term effort?

-We are all aware of the importance of our health and deep down we all know that we must be healthy in order to live a great life.
+We are all aware of the importance of our health.
+Deep down we all know that we must be healthy in order to live a great life.
 So why with all this knowledge do we continually look for quick fixes and miracle cures?